top of page

 Parsley's combination of folate, vitamin C, and iron supports cardiovascular and circulatory health:

-Iron is essential for red blood cell and energy production
+• Iron is essential for red blood cells and energy production

 Though parsley must be eaten in small quantities during pregnancy, its folate is essential for: